 When I called Pilgrim’s Bureau in Thessaloniki by phone, I presented myself as non-Orthodox.
 The voice on the other side was not too optimistic about the potential dates for visiting Mount Athos.

-Can I visit Mount Athos?
+How to visit Mount Athos?

 The procedure for obtaining diamonitirion explained online sounded a bit complex.
 The Friends of Mount Athos, a UK-registered charity that aims to educate the public about the getting-to-monasteries technicalities, mentioned that, after I reserve the dates, I should send the photocopy of my passport by post, and wait for further instructions.

 I’ve decided to skip this lengthy procedure and try my luck directly at the pilgrims’ office, once I arrive in Thessaloniki.
 Then I reflected on what would be the best strategy.
-Should I say I was Orthodox, and raise the chance to get to Mount Athos, at least statistically?
+Should I say I was Orthodox, and raise the chance for visiting Mount Athos, at least statistically?
 But I didn’t know any Orthodox ritual.
 They would’ve figured out very quickly that I faked it!
 If I did admit that I was non-Orthodox, would it be better to say I was Catholic or atheist?

 In the end, I arrive in Thessaloniki, enter the building at Egnatia Street 109, and with my best puppy face try to get approved by Mount Athos office for pilgrims.
 When they ask me about my religion, I answer that I’m still searching for God.
 I hope this could be an incentive for approval.
 Will they let me look for God on Mount Athos?
 Only ten (10!) days later, I, seagulls and a hundred of other men will be heading to this seemingly impenetrable fortress of a land!
 The coast is clear!